What Is Emergency Maintenance? (And Why It’s Important)

 • Key-card system stops working at a hotel: In order for guests to safely and conveniently access their rooms, the hotel may need to fix the system right away.

-Emergency Maintenance vs. Reactive Maintenance
+Emergency vs. Reactive Maintenance

 In other words, reactive maintenance is the broader category of repairs made after a problem has already been identified, such as if an employee notices that equipment isn’t working properly.
-In some cases, though, reactive maintenance turns into emergency maintenance if there’s an immediate threat to people’s health and/or the company’s finances.
+In some cases, though, reactive maintenance turns into an emergency if there’s an immediate threat to people’s health and/or the company’s finances.

 For example, if you run a gym and a treadmill stops working, reactive maintenance might involve making a maintenance request for a technician to come the following day to repair it.
 But if the alarm system starts malfunctioning and won’t stop blaring during normal business hours, you might get an electrician to come immediately for emergency maintenance so that you don’t have to close the gym or frustrate customers.

-Emergency Maintenance vs. Preventive Maintenance
+Emergency vs. Preventive Maintenance

 While emergency maintenance is a subset of reactive maintenance, the opposite of that is considered preventive maintenance.
 Rather than responding to problems after they occur, preventive maintenance aims to keep equipment and facilities running properly before a significant issue arises.
 In other words, emergency maintenance is reactive, and preventive maintenance is proactive.